 Go White Water Rafting

-Puerto Plata is definitely a great place to be for those interested in outdoor and water-oriented adventures.
-If you are looking for a more thrilling activity, then white water rafting along the Yaque del Norte River should definitely be on your list of things to do.
-The rapids are about an hour and a half drive from the city, but the one-of-a-kind experience of hurtling down the whitewater rapids in the longest river in the Caribbean is well worth the trip and one of the most adventurous things to do in Puerto Plata.
+Puerto Plata is a great place to be for those interested in outdoor and water-oriented adventures.
+If you are looking for a more thrilling activity, then whitewater rafting should definitely be on your list.

 See Several Landscapes

-A great way to explore Puerto Plata and the surrounding area from a new perspective is to go on a dune buggy tour!
-Marysol Tours is one company that allows you to drive your own dune buggy for a four-hour guided tour down the beach and through sugar cane fields and mountains.
+Marysol Tours is one company that allows you to drive your own dune buggy on thei four-hour guided tour.
+They will lead you down the beach and through sugar cane fields and mountains.
 The tour typically starts in Cabarete and passes through places like Sosua, Playa Dorada Mall, and Golden Beach.

 Plantation Trail

-The Dominican Republic is well-known for its amazing coffee and chocolate, so it is only fitting to tour a few of these plantations while you’re in Puerto Plata.
-The Cabarete Coffee Company offers tours of its coffee farms, where its coffee beans are sourced from, and can even roast, grind, and brew your own cup of coffee!
+The Cabarete Coffee Company offers tours of its coffee farms, where its coffee beans are sourced.
+You can even roast, grind, and brew your own cup of coffee!
 There is also the Guananico Cacao Trail, which takes you around the various cacao fields of Hacienda Cufa’s chocolate farm.

 Try Canyoning